atherhdar/atherhdar.github.io/README.md

 ## Welcome to my website!

 I am a PhD student in the Economic Sciences Department at the Indian Institute of Technology, Kanpur (IITK).
 My broad research area is Applied Microeconomics, with a particular focus on Development Economics.
 My current research explores how exposure to various forms of violence impacts economic outcomes such as human capital accumulation, social capital, and fertility preferences.
-Additionally, I am investigating how household shocks, whether policy-driven or due to natural phenomenon, affect education, health, and other important economic outcomes.
+Additionally, I investigate how household shocks, whether policy-driven or due to natural phenomenon, affect education, health, and other important economic outcomes.
 <br/>
 <br/>
 Please find my CV [here](https://atherhdar.github.io/CV.pdf) and feel free to contact me at my [email address](mailto:atherhdar@gmail.com).  <br/>